aws/aws-toolkit-common/telemetry/csharp/README.md

 ## Generator Usage

+Command Line Arguments:

+`--namespace`

+-   The namespace to produce generated code into
+-   Defaults to `Amazon.AWSToolkit.Telemetry`

+`-o`

+-   Where to write the generated code file(s) to
+-   Defaults to the current working directory

 See [Options file](ToolkitTelemetryGenerator/Options.cs) for details.

 By default, the program produces generated code into the directory where the program is run from.